 Those who have registered as booking service providers or rank and hail only need to enter the number of trips completed in the quarter.

 You must register before the end of the first quarter in which you begin operating.
-For existing businesses, this means you must register by 30 September 2018.
 This applies to all businesses that:

 - take bookings,